 It’s not a cheap timer but absolutely packed with features that can make your workout better and more effective.

-From the outside this timer looks a lot like the GymFlex and Rogue timers.
+From the outside this timer looks a lot like the GymFlex and timer.
 And while there are a ton of similar functions there is one big difference; no smartphone or Bluetooth functionality.
 There is just a normal remote control.

 For some people this isn’t a big problem, for others that remote will be a source of endless frustration.